 In addition, there was an observation that risk began to rise at homocysteine levels as low as 11 umol/L, which were now considered high normal.
 This finding may suggest that the normal reference values would need to be further refined when more studies are published.

-At the present time, the reference values for a fasting homocysteine (plasma or serum) is 5.0 to 15.0 umol/L.
+At the present time, the reference values for fasting homocysteine (plasma or serum) are 5.0 to 15.0 umol/L.

 For Methionine Load Test, the reference values for homocysteine 4 hours after an oral methionine load of 100 mg per kilogram body weight is 5.0 to 20.0 umol/L.